 That’s probably what I enjoy most – the simplicity and automation.
 Mint does a great job auto categorizing your transactions, meaning less work for you.
 And when Mint gets it wrong, you can easily set up rules to automatically categorize transactions in the future (more on this below).

 I also love using Mint to “Google” my past transactions.
 If there is ever a question about how much something cost, where I shopped (very helpful after the Target credit card breach), or when I bought, I can look it up in Transactions in about 3 seconds.
-Here’s an example of how to quickly look up transactions on a mobile device.

 What made you want to create The Mint Manual?